Compassion fatigue: Compassion fade

 Compassion fatigue is defined as "the physical and mental exhaustion and emotional withdrawal experienced by those who care for sick or traumatized people over an extended period of time".
 Compassion fatigue usually occurs with those whom we know; whether that is because of a personal relationship or professional relationship.
 Compassion fade is defined as terminology to describe the way in which an individual's compassion and empathy are reduced due to the amount or intricacy of the issue.
-This also includes when the need and tragedy in of the world goes up and the amount of desire to help goes down (similar to a see-saw).
+This also includes when the need and tragedy in the world goes up and the amount of desire to help goes down (similar to a see-saw).
 For example, an individual is more likely to donate more money, time, or other types of assistance to a single person suffering, than to disaster aid or when the population suffering is larger.
 It is a type of cognitive bias that helps people make their decision to help.